 While a pitcher is responsible for throwing the four balls that result in a base on balls, there are other factors at play as well.
 For example, a batter who has a reputation for being patient at the plate may be more likely to draw walks, as pitchers may be more hesitant to throw strikes.
 In addition, the count and game situation can also impact a pitcher's decision to throw balls or strikes.

-By understanding these common misconceptions about bases on balls, fans can gain a deeper appreciation for the nuances of the sport and the role that statistics play in measuring performance.
+By understanding these common misconceptions about what bb stands for, fans can gain a deeper appreciation for the nuances of the sport and the role that statistics play in measuring performance.

 If you're interested in learning more about baseball lingo and terminology, be sure to check out our blog for more articles and resources.
 With a little bit of knowledge, you'll be able to better understand and appreciate the intricacies of America's favorite pastime.
 Thanks for reading!